Kinokkory/wiwinwlh/tutorial.md

 ```

 Scientific provides arbitrary-precision number represented using scientific
 notation.
-The constructor takes an arbitrarily sized Integer argument with for
+The constructor takes an arbitrarily sized Integer argument for
 digits and an Int for the exponential.
 Alternatively the value can be parsed from
 a String or coerced from either Double/Float.